cms636/cms636.github.io/_posts/2017-03-08-downs-fusion-table.md

 Fusion Table was pretty good for a web-based spreadsheet viewer in that it handled many rows without crashing.
 With the guidelines I was able to complete all of the required tasks but without them I would have been lost entirely.

 Having worked with Google Maps in the past for custom data visualization, it's pretty much the default game in town – the other major competitor being Mapbox, which doesn't provide as many features.
-So it's sort of like an abusive relationship in that I don't like it very much but I'll definitely be coming back next time I need to map something out.
+So although it's not as good as an experience as I'd like, it's the one to which I'll return in the future.